 Your audience wants useful information.
 Let’s pretend you’re a distributor of hard hats, so you create a blog post on the benefits of wearing this type of safety equipment.
 First of all, most anyone is well aware of the benefits of wearing a hard hat, and they don’t need you to reiterate what they already know.
 What they want is for you to tell them something they don’t know, like the number of injuries hard hats prevent each year.
 More importantly, how many injuries your brand of hard hats has prevented during the last year.

 Data alone is useless.
-It’s only when you use graphics and storytelling to bring life to data and find hidden insights that you can increase conversions.
-Data visualization and data storytelling do just that — they allow you to analyze your data and present it in narrative form, and in doing so, you you move the audience through the sales funnel.
+It’s only when you use graphics and storytelling to bring data to life and find hidden insights that you can increase conversions.
+Data visualization and data storytelling do just that — they allow you to analyze your data and present it in narrative form, and in doing so, help you move the audience through the sales funnel.

 Great Way to Go Viral